 The Organisation

-Ellwood Atfield is proud to be partnering with DrinkAware, the leading charity focused on reducing harm from alcohol.
-DrinkAware provides expertise to government, industry leaders and the public, supplying evidence-based and impartial guidance alongside practical resources aimed at raising awareness of the damage caused by the over-consumption of alcohol.
+Ellwood Atfield is proud to be partnering with Drinkaware, the UK’s leading alcohol charity.
+Drinkaware uses its expertise to give governments, industry,communities and individuals the knowledge and support to make informed decisions about alcohol and how to reduce the harm that excessive consumption can cause.

-The Opportunity
+The Trust is funded primarily through voluntary, unrestricted donations from alcohol producers, wholesalers, and on- and off-trade retailers, but acts entirely independently.The Opportunity

-DrinkAware is looking for a Senior Media and Communications Officer who will support the delivery of the charity’s communications strategy while ensuring the organisation remains a respected and well-recognised voice in the sector.
+Drinkaware is looking for a Senior Media and Communications Officer to support the delivery of the charity’s communications strategy while ensuring the organisation remains a respected and well-recognised voice in the sector.

 This is a varied role leading on reactive press and media activity, ensuring

-DrinkAware’s key messages and positions are clearly communicated to relevant stakeholders.
+Drinkaware’s key messages and positions are clearly communicated to relevant stakeholders.
 You will also oversee the charity’s internal communications function, creating compelling content to keep staff informed and engaged.

-The role will involve promoting the charity’s projects and key achievements while spotlighting the impact of DrinkAware’s work.
+The role will involve promoting the charity’s projects and key achievements while spotlighting the impact of Drinkaware’s work.

 Responsibilities

-Manage DrinkAware’s reactive media and communications activity, ensuring key messages and priorities are communicated effectively.
+Manage Drinkaware’s reactive media and communications activity, ensuring key messages and priorities are communicated effectively.

-Oversee DrinkAware’s internal communications function to keep staff informed and engaged.
+Oversee Drinkaware’s internal communications function to keep staff informed and engaged.

-Work with colleagues across the organisation to highlight DrinkAware’s impact, projects and upcoming events.
+Work with colleagues across the organisation to highlight Drinkaware’s impact, projects and upcoming events.

-Create engaging content for DrinkAware’s external stakeholders, communicating the charity’s key messages and positions.
+Create engaging content for Drinkaware’s external stakeholders, communicating the charity’s key messages and positions.

-Manage DrinkAware’s press office, responding to media enquiries and drafting comments and statements.
+Manage Drinkaware’s press office, responding to media enquiries and drafting comments and statements.

 Build strong relationships with journalists while identifying opportunities to provide comment on relevant news topics.